TimCares/MasterThesis/docs/thesis/appendix/figures_and_visualizations.typ

   caption: [Comparison of different normalization operations on the example of images.
   Dimension "H, W" refers to the height and width of the input, "C" to the number of channels or embedding dimensions, and "N" to the number of samples, i.e. the batch dimension.
 Since we are working with sequences of embeddings, the height and width dimension correspond to the time steps ("H, W" -> "T").
-The normalization operations work correspondingly on text sequences, where we also have time steps, so dimension "H, W" can also be replaced by "T" @group_norm.
-Please note that group norm, even though it is displayed in bold
-  , is not used in this work.
+  Please note that group norm, even though it is displayed in bold , is not used in this work.
 The figure merely was introduced in the paper of Group Norm @group_norm.
 ],
 ) <norm_comparison>